 Horizon 2020 supports two complementary types of innovation procurement: Pre-Commercial Procurement (PCP) addresses the development and testing of innovative solutions, Public Procurement of Innovative solutions (PPI) focuses on the deployment of innovative solutions.
 Examples of ongoing PCP and PPI projects.

-Check out the calls with submission deadlines in 2018-19:
+Check out the remaining open calls with submission deadlines in 2019:

 PCP actions (co-finance at 90% the actual purchase of R&D to get new innovative solutions developed and tested, plus at 90+25% related coordination and networking costs)